 VIII.
 NON-ALLOWABLE EXPENSES

 The following categories of expenditures are non-allowable for expenditure of grant funds and as contributions to required match.
-This is not intended to be an exhaustive list, and the Division may evaluate the allowabilty of all expenditures (grant or match) in accordance with applicable Federal and State statutes, regulations, these guidelines, or the terms and conditions of the Grant Award Agreement.
+This is not intended to be an exhaustive list, and the Division may evaluate the allowability of all expenditures (grant or match) in accordance with applicable Federal and State statutes, regulations, these guidelines or the terms and conditions of the Grant Award Agreement.
 Non-allowable expenses will not be considered part of the Grant Award Agreement and cannot be incorporated or encompassed within any other allowable category.
 In the event that the Division identifies such, the Grantee must return any disbursed grant funds associated with non-allowable expenses and could lose eligibility for future grants.

 Expenditures for work not included in the Scope of Work of the executed Grant Award Agreement;